 Why Metal Over Asphalt?

 Today, asphalt roofing is still one of the most popular options for homeowners.
 And no wonder; asphalt roofing is also the most affordable.
 For those that are on a budget or those that aren’t looking to spend their savings on a new roof, asphalt can be a great option.
 However, for those that are seriously weighing the pros and cons, and aren’t taking into consideration sheer cost, metal roofing becomes quite obviously one of the better choices.
-Let’s take a look at just a few of the advantages you may gain from choosing this roof type over asphalt or other options.

 Why you may have an image on your head of what a metal roof looks like, you may be mistaken.
 Metal roofs now look more like other roofing types.
 They simulate the look of asphalt, tile, wood, Or any other shingle type on the market.
 Not only can they mimic the look of other roofing shingles, but they can also vary in color.
 Gone are the days where metal roofs look like a tin roof that may be associated with cheapness.